KRISTINAPEP/SOC-Tier1-Email-Phishing-Case-Studies/README.md

 This repository contains a collection of SOC Tier 1 case studies performed in a personal lab environment for educational and portfolio development purposes.
 Cases demonstrate realistic Tier 1 responsibilities across security monitoring, alert triage, email investigation, and incident documentation.

-The goal of this repository is to showcase practical analytical skills including log review, phishing detection, authentication analysis, link inspection, escalation decision-making, and clear professional reporting.
+The goal of this repository is to showcase practical analytical skills including log review, phishing detection, authentication analysis, link inspection, escalation decision making, and clear professional reporting.

 ## Case Index